The British market 2 years after Brexit - how to sell on Amazon.co.uk?

 Source: https://payrow.com/blog/e-commerce-trends-to-keep-an-eye-out-for-in-2022-in-the-uk

-These are very broad industries that face strong competition, but at the same time, there are significant opportunities for growth.
-Entrepreneurs offering high-quality products with unique features or attractive prices that allow them to stand out against rivals can consider expanding into the British market.
+These are very broad industries with strong competition, yet there are significant growth opportunities.
+Entrepreneurs offering high-quality products with unique features or attractive prices that stand out from competitors may consider expanding into the British market.

 The specifics of the British consumer